Nerchinsk: History

 The fort of Nerchinsk dates from 1654.
 Afanasy Pashkov founded the town four years later; in that year he opened direct communication between the Russian settlements in Transbaikalia and those on the Amur River which had been founded by Cossacks and fur-traders from the Yakutsk region.
 In 1689 Russia and China signed the Treaty of Nerchinsk, which stopped the farther advance of the Russians into the basin of the Amur for two centuries (see Sino-Russian border conflicts).

 After that, Nerchinsk became the chief center for Russian trade with China.
 The opening of the western route through Mongolia, via Urga, and the establishment of a custom-house at Kyakhta in 1728 diverted this trade into a new channel.
 But Nerchinsk acquired fresh importance from the influx of immigrants, mostly exiles, into eastern Dauria, from the discovery of rich mines and from the arrival of great numbers of convicts to the Nerchinsk katorga.
 Ultimately Nerchinsk became the chief town of Transbaikalia.

 The famous English adventurer and engineer Samuel Bentham visited Nerchinsk in 1782.
 Bentham had seen a potential for Nerchinsk as a base for access to the Sea of Okhotsk, provided the Chinese would authorize navigation on the Amur River.
 Such a venture would have opened up the possibility of fur trade with the Pacific Ocean, as far as the Chinese port of Canton.

 In 1812, Nerchinsk was transferred from the banks of the Shilka to its present site, on account of floods.
 The town relinquished its supremacy to Chita in the late 19th century, when the Trans-Siberian Railway bypassed it.

 According to George Kennan, "a few of the Decembrist conspirators of 1825" and "thousands of Polish insurgents" from their unsuccessful insurrection of 1863" were transported to the Nerchinsk silver-mining district.
+The Decembrist prisoners included some 100 nobles who were made to work in the silver mines.

 20th century

 In the early 20th century, Nerchinsk was built of wood, and its lower areas frequently suffered from inundations.
 The inhabitants supported themselves mainly by agriculture, tobacco-growing and cattle-breeding; a few merchants traded in furs and cattle, in brick-tea from China, and in manufactured wares from Russia.
-Gold-mines in the vicinity were owned and developed by the Butin family of merchants, whose Neo-Moorish palace now accessible for visitors.
+Gold-mines in the vicinity were owned and developed by the Butin family of merchants, whose Neo-Moorish Butin palace is now accessible for visitors as a local museum.
+The palace includes several largest mirrors which were purchased at the 1878 Paris World Fair and were at the time the largest in the world, being subsequently transported to the palace from France.